Definitions for Chapter 582

 (b) Any mental or psychological disorder such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.

-(36) "Post-employment services" refers to one or more of the services identified in 34 CFR 361.48 that are provided subsequent to the achievement of an employment outcome and that are necessary for an individual to maintain, regain, or advance in employment, consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
+(39) "Post-employment services" means the services identified in 34 CFR 361.48 that are provided subsequent to the achievement of an employment outcome and that are necessary for an individual to maintain, regain, or advance in employment, consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.

-(37) "Provider of community rehabilitation services" refers to any CRP, business, or independent contractor that is paid by OVRS to provide any service listed in OAR 582-001-0010(10).
+(40) "Provider of community rehabilitation services" means any community rehabilitation program, business, or independent contractor that is paid by the Program to provide any service listed in OAR 582-001-0010(11).

-(38) "Qualified and impartial mediator" refers to an individual who:
+(41) "Qualified and impartial mediator" means an individual who:

-(b) Is not a member of the State Rehabilitation Council for OVRS;
+(b) Is not a member of the State Rehabilitation Council for the Program;

 (c) Has not been involved previously in the vocational rehabilitation of the applicant or eligible individual;